safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 .. class:: abstract

-    Modern processor architectures, in addition to having still more cores, also require still more consideration to memory-layout in order to run at full capacity.
+    Modern processor architectures, in addition to having an ever increasing number of cores, also require still more consideration to memory-layout in order to run at full capacity.
-    The usefulness of most languages is deprecating as their abstractions, structures or objects are hard to map onto modern processor architectures efficiently.
+    As a result, the usefulness of most languages is deprecating as their abstractions, structures or objects are hard to map onto modern processor architectures efficiently.

     The work in this paper introduces a new abstract machine framework, cphVB, that enables vector oriented high-level programming languages to map onto a broad range of architectures efficiently.
 The idea is to close the gap between high-level languages and hardware optimized low-level implementations.
 By translating high-level vector operations into an intermediate vector bytecode, cphVB enables specialized vector engines to efficiently execute the vector operations.